jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 <img src="fsm2.png"/>

-There are really only two things a user can do from our `Ready` state: type some text into a field, or click the Login button.
-Buttons are meant to be clicked, so let's go with that.
-Let's call that action `click_login_button`.
-The result, per our [requirements](README.md#requirements), is to display the error "email required" and to disable the Login button.
+There's really only two things a user can do from the `Ready` state: type some text into a field, or click the Login button.
+Let's start with the button click.
+We'll call this action `click_login_button`.
+The result is to display the error "email required" and to disable the Login button.
 Since our UI's appearance has changed, that means we've moved to a new state state, which we'll call `Email_Required`.

+;; TODO Notice how time has passed.

-Let's add the details about `Email_Required` to our table, as well as our State Transition Diagram.
+So we add the details about `Email_Required` to our table, and to our State Transition Diagram.

 ```
 State          | Error Message   | Login Button